 Maternal toxicity as a result of exposure in pregnancy is likely to be a major determinant of the risk posed to the developing fetus.
 However, due to limitations in the available data, it is not currently possible to state that an absence of maternal toxicity excludes the possibility of adverse fetal effects.
 Where maternal treatment is required, treatment should be the same as for the non-pregnant patient.
-Additionally, other risk factors may be present in individual cases which may independently increase the risk of adverse pregnancy outcome.
+Other risk factors may be present in individual cases which may independently increase the risk of adverse pregnancy outcome.
 Clinicians are reminded of the importance of consideration of such factors when performing case-specific risk assessments.
 Enhanced antenatal surveillance may be warranted after exposure to formaldehyde and should be decided on a case-by case basis.
 Discussion with UKTIS is recommended in all cases of formaldehyde exposure at any stage of pregnancy.

 This is a summary of the full UKTIS monograph for health care professionals and should not be used in isolation.
 The full UKTIS monograph and access to any hyperlinked related documents is available to NHS health care professionals who are logged in.